williamtrungle/PastelCravings/content/post/topstudycafe/index.md

 {{< img lafinca La Finca >}}

-A favourite of mine because of the accessibility by metro, the coziness of the place and the instagrammy worth of everyshot and every angle ! :D
+A favourite of mine because of the accessibility by metro, the coziness of the place and the instagrammy worth of everyshot and every angle! :D

 {{< img lafinca3 La Finca >}}